 Ministry Advisory Role

-When proponents are considering the creation of a resort association under the Resort Associations Act, staff at the Ministry of Municipal Affairs and Housing should be contacted early in the process.
+When proponents are considering the creation of a resort association under the Resort Associations Act, staff at the Ministry of Municipal Affairs should be contacted early in the process.
 Ministry staff are available to provide guidance on the process to proponents who are developing a proposal for a new resort association, or to existing resort associations who may be considering a change to their existing bylaws.

 Generally Ministry staff will advise proponents to research best practices, engage legal and policy experts for bylaw drafting, and undertake an open and collaborative process with potential members of the resort association, stakeholders and other community members.